 Orchids like to be fairly tight in their pots.
 However, if your orchid is climbing out of its pot or if the bark has broken down it is time to re-pot your orchid.
 An ideal time to do this would be when the orchid has finished flowering and when the roots are actively growing (growing roots have a green tip).
 Re-potting is done by removing the orchid from its pot and carefully removing the old bark from the roots.
-Sterile secateurs or scissors should be used to remove old or damaged roots (healthy roots are firm and white or green).
+Sterile secateurs or scissors should be used to remove old or damaged roots (healthy roots are firm and white or green) and healthy roots can be shortened to a minimum of 10cm.